Stephanie (film): Production

 Deadline announced that Akiva Goldsman signed on to direct the film and that Blumhouse Productions, Gotham Group, Unbroken Pictures and Matt Kaplan with Chapter One Films would produce.
 Jason Blum with Blumhouse Productions had a deal with Universal so the film would go through them for distribution.
 The film was written by Ben Collins and Luke Piotrowski.

 Release

 The film had its world premiere at the Overlook Film Festival on April 27, 2017.
 It was released through video on demand on April 17, 2018, before being released through DVD on May 1, 2018.

 Critical reception

-Film review aggregator Rotten Tomatoes reports a score of 33% based on 6 reviews.
+Film review aggregator Rotten Tomatoes reports an approval rating of 33% based on 6 reviews.